www.gold-prospecting-wa.com

 Here is a video of the first impressions we have and we will undertake a number of tests over the next few months on the machine and post the videos on this page for you.

-Do you Agree or Disagree with what we think about the Minelab 5000?
+Do you Agree or Disagree with what we say the Minelab 5000 Reviews?

 Why dont you add your Minelab 5000 reviews to the bottom of this page there is a lot of people just like you that are trying to work out whether to invest the $AUD6000 Plus in this machine?